Apple Butter Galette

 When it comes to making homemade pie dough, I make it in my food processor.
 It takes about 5 minutes for it to come together.

 However, if you don’t own one, you can make it by hand using a pastry blender.
 And if you really, really don’t want to make dough or you find yourself waking up Thanksgiving morning with a dessert emergency, you can use refrigerated pie dough.
 I do highly encourage making it by hand before you head to the store.

-One trick I learned from making my peach galette – putting a layer of Musselman’s Apple Butter, which is a fruit puree made by slow cooking American-grown apples until the sugar in the apples caramelize, on top of the pie dough before you add the apples helps keep the crust from getting soggy.
+One trick I learned from making my peach galette – putting a layer of apple butter (a fruit puree made by slow cooking American-grown apples until the sugar in the apples caramelize) on top of the pie dough before you add the apples helps keep the crust from getting soggy.

 When fruit is baked, they release juices.
 The apple butter acts like a barrier and will absorb those juices, keeping your crust nice and flaky.
 After it’s done baking, brush additional apple butter on top to keep the apples from drying out.

 You can either buy a jar or make small batch apple butter.